songyanghan/starter-academic/content/home/experience.md

   date_end: '2024-09-06'
   description: |2-

-      * Working in the Reinforcement Learning group led by Peter Stone and Peter Wurman.
+      * Worked in the Reinforcement Learning group led by Peter Stone and Peter Wurman.
       * A revolutionary superhuman racing AI agent that has mastered the highly realistic game of Gran Turismo, to race against and elevate the gaming experience of GT drivers.

 - title: Applied scientist intern